jhonsen/dj.github.io/_posts/2019-04-22-Produce2Recipe.md

 ### Part I. Data acquisition and pre-processing

 **Collecting images**.
 Using `google-image-download` API, I collected 300 images for 15 different vegetable types (a total of ~4500 images).
 Then, I manually inspected each image to make sure that I acquired the right type of produce.
-For instance, I wanted to make sure that I collected photos of (raw) potatoes, not _mashed potatoes_, often included in the search process.
+For instance, I wanted to make sure that I collected photos of (raw) tomatoes, not _tomato puree_, often included in the search process.
 I also removed duplicate images from each collection of produce.

 **Splitting dataset**.
 After removing duplicates and unrelated images, I found that some collections had fewer than 100 images.
 So I excluded these smaller collections from the library.
-Afterwards, 12 classes of vegetables remained, and each class had at least 120 images.
-For each class, twenty images were put aside as a *test set*, and the remainder 100 images were used as the *training set*.
-In other words, my model would learn how to classify each type of produce from 100 images, and it will make guesses on 20 'unseen' images to measure its accuracy.
+Afterwards, only 12 classes of vegetables remained, and each class had at least 120 images.
+My model would learn how to classify each type of produce from 100 images (training set), and it will make guesses on 20 'unseen' images to measure its accuracy (test set).

 The figure below shows the 12 different classes of produce, used for model training.
 These vegetables include *bean sprouts, scallion, basil, asparagus, mushroom, brussels sprouts, eggplant, bell pepper, bok choy, broccoli, carrot, eggplant, and tomato*.
 These vegetables happen to be some of my favorite ingredients to cook with.
 So, I'd most likely have them readily available in my refrigerator, when the time comes to test my app (live demo).